 Rachel Eliza Griffiths

 Rachel performed at a SpeakTogether student matinee at Edward R. Murrow High School in Midwood, Brooklyn, on October 3, 2017, speaking on the theme, “It’s Now or Never.”
-Rachel also performed on stage for Seriously Entertaining at Joe’s Pub at The Public Theater on November 1, 2017, speaking on the evening’s theme, “Fear Itself.”
+Rachel also performed on stage for Seriously Entertaining at Joe’s Pub on November 1, 2017, speaking on the evening’s theme, “Fear Itself.”
 She is scheduled to perform at Seriously Entertaining’s September 19, 2023 show on the theme “Fortune Favors.”

 In her own words: “Much of my work engages and embodies the use of lyric and of the image.
 As a photographer and painter, I often bring the energy of visual art towards language.
 I’m shaken and struck by rhythms and arrhythmias.
 Much of my paintings and photographs employ text and language.
 It’s better for me when it’s all messy and complicated.”